 The number of allocation transfers and total pounds transferred for the program have increased over time (Table 12).
-Percentages of the quota transferred ranged from 53% to 294%.
+Percentages of the quota transferred by share category ranged from 53% to 294%.
 In all share categories, the percentage of allocation transferred has exceeded the quota (greater than 100%) in at least one year.
-The greatest percentage of quota transferred typically occurs in DWG or TF categories, with up to 294% of the quota transferred.
-The lowest percentages of quota transferred occur most often in GG or SWG categories.
+DWG and TF consistently have the greatest percentage of their quotas transferred, indicating that many transfers occur prior to landings.
+The lowest percentages of quota transferred occur most often in the SWG category.
+With the exception of SWG, all other share categories in recent years have percentages of transfers close to 200% of the quota.
 The average volume of share transferred correlated to the quotas, with lower quotas having smaller (<2,000 lb) average volumes and lower median volumes (100 lb - 900 lb).